-- Treat everyone you encounter with dignity and respect.
+Treat everyone you encounter with dignity and respect.
 That includes co-workers, customers, suppliers and any other Company stakeholders.
-Never single out anyone for negative treatment. - Report any incidents of harassment, discrimination and bullying.
-They are not tolerated at our Company. - Recognize this conduct, which includes any actions, language, written materials or objects that are used in a harassing or intimidating way, regardless of the communication method used.
-All of the following are prohibited: threats; unwanted sexual advances, invitations or comments; visual displays, such as derogatory, racial, or sexually oriented pictures or gestures; and, physical conduct, including assault, unwanted touching or demands to submit to sexual requests as a condition of employment.
+Never single out anyone for negative treatment;

+- Q. I recently witnessed a co-worker making insulting gender-related remarks to a co-worker.
+Since it doesn't affect me, should I stay out of it? - A. No. Immediately report the issue to your Supervisor or to another Corporate Resource for appropriate investigation.
+We do not tolerate harassment, and we expect you to report it if you see it. - Report any incidents of harassment, discrimination and bullying.
+They are not tolerated at our Company; - Recognize this conduct, which includes any actions, language, written materials or objects that are used in a harassing or intimidating way, regardless of the communication method used.
+All of the following are prohibited: threats; unwanted sexual advances, invitations or comments; visual displays, such as derogatory, racial, or sexually oriented pictures or gestures; and, physical conduct, including assault, unwanted touching or demands to submit to sexual requests as a condition of employment; and - These standards must be followed in any Company-related setting, including informal business situations, as well as Company-sponsored events and business trips.